stacks-network/stacks-core/README.md

 Blockstack cli version 0.0.12.2

 positional arguments:
     balance             display the wallet balance
-    config              change config settings with --server=x --port=y --advanced=true/false
+    config              configure --server=x --port=y --advanced=on/off
-    cost                <name> | get the cost of a name deposit             display the address with with to receive bitcoins import              display the address with which to receive names sent from outside of the client info                check if the server is up and get details about the server lookup              <name> | get the data record for a particular name names               display the names owned by local addresses register            <name> <data> | register a name transfer            <name> <address> | transfer a name you own to another address update              <name> <data> | update a name record with a certain amount of data whois               <name> | get the registration information associated with a name
+    cost                <name> | get the cost of a name deposit             display the address with which to receive bitcoins import              display the address with which to receive names info                check server status and get details about the server lookup              <name> | get the data record for a particular name names               display the names owned by local addresses register            <name> | register a new name transfer            <name> <address> | transfer a name you own update              <name> <data> | update a name record with new data wallet              display wallet information
+    whois               <name> | get the registration record of a name

 optional arguments:
   -h, --help            show this help message and exit
 ```

-### Info  (or ping or status or details)
+### Info  (or ping or status)

-*Note: formerly ping, status, server and consensus*

 ```
 $ blockstack info